High school football: Sperry-Mannford game canceled due to COVID-19

-Mannford Public Schools announced that the Sperry at Mannford high school football season opener scheduled Friday night is canceled due to COVID-19.
+Mannford Public Schools announced that the Sperry at Mannford high school football season opener scheduled Friday night is canceled because of COVID-19.

 Mannford superintendent Kelly Spradlin issued the following statement Thursday: